 - 20% is saved or invested.

-If you’re carrying debt, it’s essential to create a plan to pay it off.
+If you’re carrying debt, creating a plan to pay it off is essential.
 Debt can be a significant financial burden and can greatly impact your financial wellness.
 The good news is that you can use proven strategies to get out of debt and improve your financial health.

 One effective strategy is the debt snowball method.